gvwilson/thirdbit/_posts/2019/2019-04-24-reviewing-lessons.md

 If you do a degree in English literature, you spend most of your time reading and critiquing other people's work rather than writing new material yourself.
-I don't know what the balance of reading and doings proofs is in Mathematics---I suspect it's somewhere near 50/50---but if you do a degree in Computer Science, you spend far more time writing software than you do reading it critically.
+I don't know what the balance of reading and doings proofs is in Mathematics—I suspect it's somewhere near 50/50—but if you do a degree in Computer Science, you spend far more time writing software than you do reading it critically.

 But what of education?